-A British tourist is recovering in hospital after jumping out of her hotel window in India while trying to escape an alleged sexual assault.
+British tourist jumps out of hotel window in India 'to escape sexual assault'

 Police sources say the 25-year-old was staying in a hotel in the tourist hub of Agra, home to the Taj Mahal, when a man entered her first floor room and attempted to sexually assault her.